-Open benchmark for AI vulnerability patching — 128 real CVEs, 15 agents, reproducible results.
+Open benchmark for AI vulnerability patching — 128 real vulnerabilities, 15 agents, reproducible results.

 Benchmark Explorer